manasvithakur/GettingCleaningData/CodeBook.md

 - the column names for this dataframe are defined as "Activity" and "Name" respectively.

-- A new dataframe is created named "Total1".
-This df has an additional column "Name" where activity numbers are replaced by activity names using merge() function.
+- column values under total$Activity are updated as per the index in activity_labels dataframe.

 4. Using the sub() function, the variable names were changed. "^t" was replaced by "time_" and "^f" was replaced by "frequency_".

 5.Installed the package called dplyr for this problem.
 - new df was called "tidyset" where the data in df "total" was grouped by "Activity" and "Subject"
 - finally, the output was achieved by calculating average for each variable in df "tidyset". the function summarise_each() was used to perform this operation.